Mistuke/GhcChoco/README.md

 If more than one version of `GHC` is present then you will be presented with prompt on which version you would like to install.

-     Note: Unfortunately because of a how Chocolatey currently works, you will have to restart the console in order for the PATH variables to be correct.
-           The current section cannot be updated.
+     Note: You need to run `refreshenv` or restart your console before ghc is available.